dennis-leeyinghui/HKEX_Stakeholder_Change_List/README.md

 I'm aware that I could have used more functions to have the job done.
 But confidence is what a beginner needs lol
 *****************************

+I've spent a full whole day creating this.
+Could have done much faster :)